benmvp/slides/2017/nodevember/why-react.md

 - Also, given that this is a keynote for everyone I wanted to make it useful to everyone
 - So if you've never used React, it should be a good primer
 - But if you're hardcore React, hopefully I can hit you w/ some tips
+- And if not this can be an example of how to explain besides "it's awesome"
 - Heads up!
 - I've had the opportunity now to speak about a variety of different React topics over the last year
 - Throughout the talk I'll be giving shameless plugs to those talks